We may earn a commission if you make a purchase through the links on our website.

 LogRhythm NextGen SIEM Platform is a well-established SIEM service that has been in production since 2003.
 The service is now updated to the Next-Generation SIEM category with AI-based processes and a threat intelligence feed.

-- Optional UEBA to reduce false-positive reporting and pre-filter log messages for relevant events.
+• Optional UEBA Functionality: Reduces false-positive reporting and pre-filter log messages for relevant events, improving efficiency and accuracy in threat detection and response.

 LogRhythm starts off as a software package for installation on Windows Server.
 The current system is available for installation.
 However, the SIEM is also offered as an appliance and as a SaaS system.